-- C1. prepare and evaluate relevant paperwork for: informed consent, ethical committee approval, MHRA and NHS permission to conduct clinical research in line with local, national and international (where appropriate) legislation and guidelines (including clinical trials) - C2. design a clinical research project or trial in the context of good practice, effective governance and appropriate ethical principles and theories - C3. collect, store and analyse data from clinical research projects using appropriate computer database(s) and appropriate statistical software - C4. peer-review manuscripts in their own area of speciality - C5. write appropriate grant applications and manuscripts for submission to either funding bodies (grants) or peer-reviewed journals as appropriate - C6. obtain the necessary approvals for carrying out their own research project (specific to Diploma and Masters) - C7. translate research findings into clinical practice in the context of current research in their own field and within U.K. boundaries. (specific to Diploma and Masters)
+- C1.
+Prepare and evaluate relevant paperwork for: informed consent, ethical committee approval, MHRA and NHS permission to conduct clinical research in line with local, national and international (where appropriate) legislation and guidelines (including clinical trials). - C2.
+Design a clinical research project or trial in the context of good practice, effective governance and appropriate ethical principles and theories. - C3.
+Collect, store and analyse data from clinical research projects using appropriate computer database(s) and appropriate statistical software. - C4.
+Peer-review manuscripts in their own area of speciality or chosen pathway (ageing). - C5.
+Write appropriate grant applications and manuscripts for submission to either funding bodies (grants) or peer-reviewed journals as appropriate. - C6.
+Obtain the necessary approvals for carrying out their own research project (specific to Diploma and Masters). - C7.
+Translate research findings into clinical practice in the context of current research in their own field, chosen pathway (leadership or ageing) and within U.K. boundaries (specific to Diploma and Masters).

-Practical skills are delivered throughout the programme but especially in the Dissertation module (MCR8007or MCR8025) where the student is able to develop and practise skills in a chosen area of clinical research (C1-C7).
+Practical skills are delivered throughout the programme but especially in the Dissertation module (MCR8007 or MCR8025) where the student is able to develop and practise skills in a chosen area of clinical research or chosen pathway of leadership or ageing (C1-C7).